project-ncl/pnc/pnc-ui/README.md

 This task will create a file `rest-config.json` with default values:

     {
+        "endpointsLocalhost": "localhost"
+    };

+`endpointsLocalhost` points to a local installation of PNC application.

+ while `endpointsCIServer` points to a remote installation of PNC application (defaults to PNC CI environment).
+This is useful if you want to develop UI without having a local installation of PNC, as you would consume REST endpoints from the remote installation.

+If you wish to develop without a local installation of PNC, you can edit `rest-config.json` to add a remote server as an additional profile like so:

+    {
         "endpointsLocalhost": "localhost",
-        "endpointsCIServer": "localhost"
+        "endpointsCIServer": "my-ci-server.example.com"
     };

-`endpointsLocalhost` points to a local installation of PNC application, while `endpointsCIServer` points to a remote installation of PNC application (defaults to PNC CI environment).
-This is useful if you want to develop UI without having a local installation of PNC, as you would consume REST endpoints from the remote installation.

 To run consuming REST endpoints from the local installation (`endpointsLocalhost` value):